-When it comes to updating websites, WordPress makes it an easy task; adding a new blog post can be as simple as typing in the text, dropping in an image, and publishing.
-By exploring more of WordPress’s settings and features, updating your blog can be even easier.
-Here are three quick tips to get you started.
+When it comes to updating websites, WordPress makes it an easy task.
+Adding a new blog post can be as simple as typing in the text, dropping in an image, and publishing.
+And by exploring more of the settings and features, updating your blog can be even easier.
+Here are three quick WordPress tips to get you started:

 1. Get more space for writing

 By default the writing space in WordPress shows 10 lines, which is a bit cramped.
 Using the fullscreen mode gives you a larger writing space, but only basic editing and styling buttons are shown.
 The minimal layout of the screen is meant to reduce distractions so you can get on with writing your post, but sometimes it feels a bit too minimal.

 If you want more writing space, but still want access to all the buttons, there’s an easy way.
 Under the Settings options, choose Writing.
 The first option is Size of the post box; simply change the value to a larger number, and you’ll have more space to write.